-Volunteers of project M.A.R.E. spend of most of the time in the sea in kayaks when they are not taking to the beach goers.
-Rules have to be followed on the land as well as the sea: there are those who do not know Ieranto bay is a protected area and those who try to ignore the rules.
+Volunteers of project M.A.R.E. spend most of their time in the sea in kayaks when they are not talking to the beachgoers.
+Rules have to be followed on the land as well as the sea: there are those who do not know that Ieranto Bay is a Protected Area and those who try to ignore the rules.
 Informing approaching boats, both private and touristic, what the area represents and how they can enjoy it without breaking official park rules is very important.
-The main reason for the protection of the waters in the bay itself is because of the posidonia present in them.
-Boats, when they anchor, destroy this precious sea grass and important habitat for other marine life.
-The initiative is what posidonia needs to keep it from being destroyed.
+The main reason for the protection of the waters in the bay itself is because of the Posidonia oceanica.
+Boats, when they anchor, destroy this precious seagrass and important habitat for other marine life.
+Our initiative is what Posidonia needs to keep it from being destroyed!

-While protection of the marine life within the bay from destruction or damage is central, the monitoring and surveying of it is also something project M.A.R.E. contributes with.
-Regular volunteer snorkeling excursions alone or with park staff and/or the public provides an insight into how the bay is performing.
-Guided tours in kayak and under water also serve to reinforce the educational aspect of the initiative in terms of respect.
-The beauty of these underwater environments serve to open peoples eyes and show them that there’s always more beneath the surface.
+While protection of the marine life within the bay from destruction or damage is a central focus, the monitoring and surveying of it is also something project M.A.R.E. works on.
+Regular volunteer snorkelling excursions alone or with park staff and/or the public provides an insight into how the bay is performing.
+Guided tours in a kayak and underwater also serve to reinforce the educational aspect of the initiative in terms of respect.
+The beauty of these underwater environments serves to open peoples eyes and show them that there’s always more beneath the surface.

 In order to achieve our goals, we offer different types of excursions.
 You can find more information about the schedule in the next pictures and further information in the document you can download here.